 What can cause a Cardinality Misestimate and how do I fix it?

 Several factors can lead to incorrect cardinality estimates even when the basic table and column statistics are up to date.
 In part 5 of our series, I explain the leading causes of cardinality misestimates and how you can address them.

-In my previous life as the Optimizer Lady, I wrote a blog on the importance of gathering fixed object statistics, since they were not originally gathered as part of the automatic statistics gather task.
+In my previous life as the Optimizer Lady, I wrote a blog on the importance of gathering fixed object statistics since they were not collected initially as part of the automatic statistics gathering task.

 The answer (as always) is it depends!

 Let me begin by explaining what we mean by I the term “fixed objects”.